Sosdatasets/SoS_Dataset/README.md

 # SoS_Dataset

-This repository is for the
+This repository is about the dataset and example codes for the paper "Sound of Story : Multi-modal Storytelling with Audio"

+The dataset and example codes will release soon!